The job of a Save the Children’s UK Community Shop Manager is busy and fun.

 (Note: The role holder must be flexible and able to work weekends, bank holidays and additional hours when necessary)

-The Community Shop Manager will lead by example, being hands on when necessary.
+The Deputy Shop Manager will lead by example, being hands on when necessary.
 Key duties include:

-- Being responsible for the management of the shop.
-Ensuring the organisation's policies, procedures and safeguards are adhered to at all times
+- Supporting the Shop Manager with the day to day management of the shop.
+Helping to ensure that the organisation’s policies, procedures and safeguards are adhered to at all times

 - Empowering volunteers to deliver and maintain exceptional retail standards (including visual merchandising, customer service, stock generation and management, range selection, edit and effective pricing) through on-going training and development

-- Engaging with the local community to build the level of donations and gift aid
+- Engaging with the local community to build the level of donations (from designers, retailers, brands and suppliers) and gift aid

 - Working with the volunteer team to optimise the shop opening times and ensuring that the necessary cover is maintained when the shop is open